-ORDERED, that a portion of the 2021 annual operating fund excess balances over the targeted balances in the Operating Contingency Fund for the Portland Wastewater Funds is hereby refunded to the City of Portland.
+ORDERED, that a portion of the 2021 annual operating fund excess balances over the targeted balances in the Operating Contingency Fund for each of the Portland Wastewater Funds is hereby transferred to their Capital Renewal and Replacement Fund.

 The Portland and Windham wastewater funds had annual operating surpluses of \$438,827 and \$10,148, respectively.
 The Portland fund results are due to higher septage and one-time easement revenue (\$314,956) and lower operating expenses (\$188,922).
 The Windham fund results are due to lower operating expenses.
-It is recommended to retain the amount in the operating fund's contingency funds up to the 25% of budget target with the excess in the Portland fund be returned to the city of Portland at the request of the City's Finance Director (\$309,203).
+It is recommended to retain the amount in the operating fund contingency fund up to the 25% of budget target with any excess funds transferred to renewal and replacement fund to pay for future capital projects.
+Portland's contribution to the renewal & replacement will cover the planned \$225,000 2022 capital funding deficit.